-As a long-time pet owner of both cats & dogs, it has always been obvious to me that dogs and cats communicate and have social interactions in different ways.
-If you are scratching your head in confusion about your cat's behavior perhaps this article can help decode the mystery of cats.
+As a long-time pet owner of both cats and dogs, it has always been obvious to me that dogs and cats communicate and have social interactions in different ways.
+If you are scratching your head in confusion about your cat's behavior perhaps this article can help decode some of the mystery.

 Because cat behavior is so unique, we love them even more when they decide to show us affection by head-butting us or being silly and stuffing their large body into a small box.
 Most behavior that we humans consider weird or unusual are normal in the feline world.
-Below are our top 10 cat behaviors that people usually contact me about as they consider it mystifying.
+Below are our top 10 cat behaviors that people usually contact me about.

 Your cat brings you dead rodents or insects and either leaves them at your feet or at the door as a gift.
 Animal behaviorists have many theories about this such as: